zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 132. If you don't get a wise companion: those who walk with you, those who live with kindness, those who are wise,

-Like a king abandoning national territory, he should walk alone like a rhino horn.
+Like a king abandoning national territory, he should walk alone like a rhinoceros.
 [Dph.23,329 verse]

 "If you don't get a wise companion": "If you don't get, receive, obtain, have a wise, wise, wise, conscious, wise, separate, and wise companion."
 For if not Get